JL-III/example-codepipeline-terraform/README.md

 Example project showing how to use terraform for aws codepipeline.
 Though admittedly - with github actions I have no idea why anyone would want to use codepipeline but I suppose people are into all sorts of weird things.

-Showing the different tooling that help you use terraform.
+This repo shows the different tooling that help with terraform.
+- tflint
+- terraform-docs
+- asdf

 This project uses the last FOSS version of terraform 1.5.7 which is wildly outdated at this point.
 Given a choice I would use opentofu.